spartha77/MatrixMultiplicationTransposeKernel/README.md

 Salient features of the Matrix Kernel

+- The math kernel is a header only implementation
 - The matrix is implemented for INT, FLOAT, DOUBLE, LONG INT, LONG DOUBLE, and for COMPLEX numbers of the previously mentioned types.
 - The operations throws exceptions with appropriate error messages.
 This is to keep up with modern designs when the returned error message/code alone is not sufficient.
 - A **lazy matrix multiplication schema is implemented**, for rectangular (non-square) multiplications for matrices that are called using operator*() on more than 2 matrices